 Best movies like Who We Are Now

 A unique, carefully handpicked, selection of the best movies like Who We Are Now Starring Julianne Nicholson, Emma Roberts, Zachary Quinto, Jimmy Smits, and more.
-If you liked Who We Are Now then you may also like: West of Memphis, Night Train for Inverness, Nuts, On Trial, The Reunion and many more popular movies featured on this list.
+If you liked Who We Are Now then you may also like: West of Memphis, Night Train for Inverness, Nuts, The Reunion, Kramer vs. Kramer and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Recently released from prison, Beth is working with her public defender to get her son back from her sister, who was awarded legal custody while Beth was incarcerated for ten years.
 Soon after, Beth forms an unlikely alliance with Jess, an idealistic young protégé of the public defense team, who decides to take on Beth's cause whether she likes it or not.